Here you will find Renju rules described in an easy way:

-- Both players needs to record the moves of the game.
+- Both players need to record the moves of the game.
 Both of there own and the opponent.
 The way to record the game is decided by the organiser.

-- If one of the players only have five minutes of less left that player does need to record the move in the game.
+- If one of the players only have five minutes or less left that player does need to record the move in the game.

-- If the player get more time than five minutes that player need to record the moves again.
+- If the player gets more time than five minutes that player need to record the moves again.

 USE OF CLOCK

-- During a specified time the players has to make a specified number of moves.
+- During a specified time the players have to make a specified number of moves.
 A special clock is used for helping the players to keep track of the time.

-- When the game starts the black players clock will be started.
-After each move the players has to stop the clock with the same hand that was used to make the move.
-If one player forget to stop the clock the other player does not need to remind the other player.
+- When the game starts the black players’ clock will be started.
+After each move, the players have to stop the clock with the same hand that was used to make the move.
+If one player forgets to stop the clock the other player does not need to remind the other player.

-- The last move is not considered to be made until the player has stoppet his/her clock.
+- The last move is not considered to be made until the player has stopped his/her clock.